 What's the best way to schedule job interviews when you're employed?
 It can be hard to juggle job interviews when you’re working.
 Some employers may bring a candidate in for multiple rounds of interviews or conduct a series of lengthy interviews in a single day.
 There are a wide variety of formats for the interview process before reaching the final interview.

-If you are going on lots of interviews that can add up to a lot of time that you’ll need to take off from work—without the guarantee of having a new job to go to.
-In some cases, the first round or two are phone interviews which can make it easier to manage.
-In others, it’s more complicated.
+If you are going for many interviews, that can add up to a lot of time that you’ll need to take off from work—without the guarantee of getting a new job.
+In some cases, the first round or two are phone or video interviews, which can make it easier to manage.
+In other cases, it’s more complicated.